How Deep is the Ocean?

-Ever wonder, how deep is the ocean?
+Have you ever wondered, how deep is the ocean?
 This video answers that really well.
-Then we’ll provide some info about Mariana Trench.
+Then we’ll provide some info about deepest part, the Mariana Trench.

 Picture Mount Everest upside down…and that’ll get you partially the way there.
 The below video explains.